A very aromatic pork and spinach stew in tomato sauce.

-This Spinach and Pork Stew is one of my favorite ways with spinach.
-A rich tasting yet pretty light stew with lots of spinach and tender meat pieces, all stewed in a flavorful tomato sauce, this is Romanian traditional food at its best.
+This pork and spinach stew is one of my favorite ways with spinach.
+A rich tasting yet pretty light stew recipe with lots of spinach and tender meat pieces, all stewed in a flavorful tomato sauce, this is Romanian traditional food at its best.

 - 2 tablespoons vegetable oil